IsaacHuo/My_Blog/en/blog/cloudflare-crashed-report.md

 description: Cloudflare Global Outage Analysis - Complete Review of Permission Change to System Collapse
 ---

-# A Simple Database Permission Change That Caused Half the Internet's Heart to Stop
+# A Simple Database Permission Change That Caused the Internet's Heart to Stop

 ## Introduction